 - some processed meats, such as sliced ham

-- salad cream, salad dressing, and mayonnaise
+- salad dressing and mayonnaise

-- Vitamin A: Carrots, broccoli, sweet potatoes, cod liver oil, liver, spinach, pumpkin, cantaloupe melon, egg, apricot, papaya, mango, and peas
+- Vitamin A: Carrots, broccoli, sweet potatoes, cod liver oil, liver, spinach, pumpkin, cantaloupe melon, egg, apricot, papaya, mango, and peas.

 - Lactose-free milk: A person with severe symptoms should check the label to ensure that lactose levels are zero, and not just reduced.
-Vegetable-based milks also contain less protein than cow’s milk
+Vegetable-based milks also contain less protein than cow’s milk.